 Statement of Originality

 All Notes and Comments must contain a Statement of Originality detailing how the argument being advanced fits into the current literature.
 It should be clear from this Statement how your argument differs from those of other authors.
 For Comments, please include a list of other reviews on the case, legislation, article, or book, and address how yours adds to them.
 The Statement should also provide information about the published scholarship that underlies or inspired the piece, the names of professors who would be well-suited to review the submission (they need not be at Stanford), and the names of professors who are already familiar with the piece and its authorship.
+For co-authored pieces, please briefly address how each co-author contributed to your submission.
 The Statement of Originality should be inserted at the front of the submission, as a cover page.